Pricing, bundling, and driver behavior in crowdsourced delivery: Problem definition and mathematical formulation

 \subsection{Mixed-integer nonlinear programming formulation}

-In this section, we formulate the operator's problem as a mixed integer nonlinear program (MINLP).
-The MINLP formulation \eqref{eq:minlp} uses binary variables $y_{wb}\in \{0,1\}$ that indicate whether bundle $b\in B$ is offered to \crowdshipper $w\in N$ and continuous variables $C_{wb}\ge 0$ that model the compensation offered to \crowdshipper $w\in N$ for bundle $b\in B$.
+In this section, we formulate the operator's problem as a MINLP.
+The MINLP formulation \eqref{eq:minlp} uses binary variables $\var \in \{0,1\}$ that indicate whether bundle $b\in B$ is offered to \crowdshipper $w\in N$ and continuous variables $C_{wb}\ge 0$ that model the compensation offered to \crowdshipper $w\in N$ for bundle $b\in B$.

 The objective function (\ref{eq:minlp:objective}) maximizes the total expected savings obtained by offering bundles to the \crowdshippers.
 Constraints \eqref{eq:minlp:constraint1} and \eqref{eq:minlp:constraint2} ensure that each task is offered to at most one \crowdshipper and at most one bundle is offered to each \crowdshipper, respectively.
 Constraints \eqref{eq:minlp:variable1} and \eqref{eq:minlp:variable2} define the domains of the variables.
 Notice that the depot from which a bundle is delivered does not need to be explicitly represented in the formulation as we assumed that the optimal depot is implied when given a bundle and \crowdshipper.